need4swede/wiki-go/data/documents/browsing/home-screen/document.md

+---
+order: 10
+---

 # Home Screen

-Your personalized media hub.
-The home screen displays a spotlight carousel at the top followed by horizontal rows of content organized by category.
-Each row surfaces different aspects of your library — what you're watching, what's new, what you love, and what you might want to discover.
+The home screen shows a spotlight carousel at the top followed by horizontal rows of content.
+Each row covers a different category: what you're watching, what's new, your favorites, and recommendations.